dminear/ayso55.org/index.md

 ### Sweatshirt Order Form

 New for this fall, you can download the [sweatshirt order form](/docs/Fall2015/Sweatshirt_order_form.pdf) and purchase a Region 55 sweatshirt.
 There are both pull over and zipper versions -- see the order form for more information.
-Deadline is July 18 for August delivery.

 ### Extra Program Information

 See the [Extra](/extra/) page for detailed information.

+### Team Parent Information

+Team Parent Meeting will be 8/22, Saturday  1-2pm at FUZION, 7227 Edinger Ave.
+At this meeting you will receive your handbook and pizza coupons!
+We will also be raffling off some free team banners.

+### Referee Training
+  **NEW** online offered this year.
+See Referee tab for more details.
+We will also be offering traditional classroom training.

+Referee On-Line Training:  this is a two-part course requirement.
+Part 1 is taking the on-line referee training course at www.aysotraining.org.
+Select the Referee On-Line Training Course to begin.
+You will need an AYSO ID Number (see above for online registration -- you must have an ID to map the training to).
+This will take a new referee approximately 2 to 3 hours to complete.
+Part 2 is attending the companion course on August 29th.
+Enroll for this class at www.eayso.org and select the Basic Referee On-Line Companion Course, Roster 201502636.
+Both parts are required to certify you as a Referee.

 <!--
 ### Western State Championships